Kozea/Radicale/wsgi.md

 permalink: /wsgi/
 ---

 Radicale is compatible with the WSGI specification.
-No special configuration is required.
+Use `radicale.wsgi` from the source code as the WSGI file.

 A configuration file can be set with the `RADICALE_CONFIG` environment variable, otherwise the default configuration is used.